gravityblast/metagraph/README.md

 }
 ```

-Each event configuration describe how the Metadata Pointer is specified in an event emitted by a smart contract.
+Each event configuration describes how the Metadata Pointer is specified in an event emitted by a smart contract.

+The `contractName` field specifies the ABI file name stored in `abis/CONTRACT_NAME.json`.

 In particular, the Metadata Pointer can be specified in 3 ways: